History of Shaktism

 The roots of Shaktism – a Hindu denomination that focuses worship upon Shakti or Devi, the Hindu Divine Mother – penetrate deeply into India's prehistory.
 The Devi's earliest known appearance in Indian Paleolithic settlements is believed to go back more than 8000 years ago.
-The Badrinath Monastery, dated to about 7000 years ago, and its associated ritual site of Adi Shankara have been well studied.

-Then came the refinement of her cult in the Indus Valley Civilisaztion

 Shaktism as it exists today began with the literature of the Shankara Age, further evolved during the formative period of the Hindu epics, reached its full flower during the Khmer period, (1000CE) and continued to expand and develop thereafter.
 Devi Mahatmya, an important text in Shaktism, was composed around tenth or eleventh century CE.
 Here, for the first time, "the various mythic, cultic and theological elements relating to diverse female divinities were brought together in what has been called the 'crystallization of the Goddess tradition.'"
 Other important texts include the Lalita Sahasranama, the Devi Gita, Adi Shankara's Saundaryalahari and the Tantras.

 Recent developments related to Shaktism include the emergence of Bharat Mata ("Mother India") symbolism, the increasing visibility of Hindu female saints and gurus, and the prodigious rise of the "new" goddess Santoshi Mata following release of the Indian film Jai Santoshi Maa ("Hail to the Mother of Satisfaction") in 1975.
-As one commentator notes:

-Today just as 1000 years ago, images of the Goddess are everywhere in India.
-You'll find them painted on the sides of trucks, pasted to the dashboards of taxis, postered on the walls of shops.
-You'll often see a color painting of the Goddess prominently displayed in Hindu homes.
-Usually the picture is hung high on the wall so you have to crane your neck backward, looking up toward her feet. [...]
-In India, Goddess worship is not a 'cult,' it's a religion, [...] an extraordinarily spiritually and psychologically mature tradition.
-Millions of people turn every day with heartfelt yearning to the Mother of the Universe.